AENeuro/HKU-Moodle-Helper/README.md

 **2. I can't pin a course that I manually found by searching the course code.**

 * Unfortunately that's not feasible.
-This application pins what was already on your Moodle home page - it cannot do that if isn't anything to pin in the first place.
+This application pins what was already on your Moodle home page - it cannot do that if there isn't anything to pin in the first place.

 **3. Is my information safe?**